Angular Combining of Forecasts of Probability Distributions: Empirical Study of Covid Mortality Forecasting

-\textit{Beta-transformed linear pool} -- \citet{gneiting2013combining} use the beta distribution to transform the distributional forecast of a linear pool (i.e., vertical combination), which we specified as the average and as a weighted combination with weights defined as in the weighted combining methods of Table~\ref{table 1}.
-The implementation involved the optimization of the two parameters of the beta distribution.
-We were unable to implement the generalized linear combinations of \citet{gneiting2013combining}, discussed in Section~\ref{Section 3.3}, because the link functions that they propose have domains that do not include 0 and 1, which is needed for application to our dataset of individual distributional forecasts.
+\textit{Beta-transformed linear pool} -- \citet{gneiting2013combining} use the beta distribution to transform the CDF forecast of a vertical weighted combination.
+We implemented this with weights defined as in the weighted combinations of Table~\ref{Table 1: MQS}.
+The implementation involved optimizing the two parameters of the beta distribution.

-\textit{Trimming} -- We implemented the trimming approach of \citet{Jose2014} that bases trimming on the mean of each distributional forecast.
-Exterior trimming involves averaging the distributional forecasts that remain after removing a percentage of the individual distributional forecasts with lowest and highest mean.
-Interior trimming involves averaging the distributional forecasts that were among a percentage of those with lowest and highest mean.
+\textit{Trimming} -- We implemented the trimming approach of \citet{Jose2014} that bases trimming on the mean of each CDF forecast.
+Exterior trimming involves averaging the CDF forecasts that remain after removing a percentage of the individual CDF forecasts with lowest and highest mean.
+Interior trimming involves averaging the CDF forecasts that were among a percentage of those with lowest and highest mean.
 We implemented these methods with vertical, horizontal and angular averaging.
 Each form of trimming required the optimization of the trimming percentage.

-\textit{Recalibration} -- \citet{Han2022} recalibrate a distributional forecast by transforming the probabilities corresponding to predefined bins.
-We applied the recalibration to the three averaging and three weighted combining methods in Table~\ref{table 1}.
-For each distribution, we defined the bins as the 24 intervals bounded by the quantiles corresponding to the 23 probability levels of focus in the COVID-19 Forecast Hub, and the lower and upper bounds of each distribution.
+\textit{Recalibration} -- \citet{Han2022} recalibrate a CDF forecast by transforming the probabilities corresponding to predefined bins.
+We applied the method to the three weighted combining methods in Table~\ref{Table 1: MQS}.
+We defined the bins as the 24 intervals bounded by the quantiles corresponding to the 23 probability levels of focus in the COVID-19 Forecast Hub, and the lower and upper bounds of each CDF.
 The method involved optimizing one parameter.